bossanova808/kodi.ozweather.2nd.screen/README.md

-# Kodi OzWeather '2nd Screen'
+# Kodi '2nd Screen'

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/bossanova808)

 ## Introduction

-This is a companion project to my Kodi [OzWeather add-on](https://github.com/bossanova808/weather.ozweather)  (which provides accurate **Australian** Bureau of Meteorology (BOM) weather data & animated radars, within Kodi itself).

-_Note the two projects are related in spirit, but are independent projects - i.e. you can use just one or both - they don't depend on each other in any way)._

-This is a Kodi '2nd screen' project - i.e. for a second screen that runs alongside your main Kodi display, and which displays useful/related information.
+This is a Kodi '2nd screen' project - i.e. for a second screen that runs alongside/below your main Kodi display, and which displays useful/related information about what is playing etc.

 _(Actually, if you_ just _want a nice clock with some handy key weather data, you can just ignore the Kodi side of this altogether!)._

-This app provides a simple GUI dashboard which displays the current time, basic current & upcoming weather information (sourced, of course, from the Australian Bureau of Meteorology), and (if Kodi is active), some simple Kodi 'Now Playing' information (Time Remaining and Poster/Thumbnail Artwork).
+This app provides a simple GUI dashboard which displays the current time, basic current & upcoming weather information, and - if Kodi is playing something - some simple Kodi 'Now Playing' information (Time Remaining and Poster/Thumbnail Artwork).

 All of this with an easy to read '10ft' interface size - i.e. you should be able to see & read your screen comfortably, from a normal TV viewing position, some metres away.

+The weather data is sourced from either OpenMeteo or, if you're in Australia, from the Australian Bureau of Meteorology.

 The idea is that you can use pretty much any old tablet or smartphone for this (most of us have a few of those in the cupboard by now..).
 You could also use a Raspberry Pi with a screen.
-Really - just about anything you have really, as long as it can run a browser with some basic, albeit somewhat modern, features, and you can connect it to the same local network your Kodi is running).
+Really - just about anything you have really, as long as it can run a browser with some basic, albeit somewhat modern, features, and you can connect it to the same local network on which your Kodi is running).

 Here's a few photos / screenshots to give you an idea.